PRIDE-Archive/job-management-api/README.md

 # job-management-api
-Generic Java interfaces for managing jobs on computer cluster like LSF
+Generic Java interfaces for managing jobs on computer cluster like LSF.

 ## 1. Introduction ##

 Job submission and monitoring should be simple.
 This is the main motivation behind this Java API.
-One part of this project is a generic module which could used and expanded for any cluster implementation.
+One part of this project is a generic module which could be used to write your own cluster implementation.
-The second part of this project is a LSF implementation using the interfaces of the generic module.
+The second part of this project is a LSF cluster implementation using the interfaces of the generic module mentioned above.

 ## 2. LSF job submission and monitoring ##